buianhkiet110703/TIME-SERIES/README.md

      - Volume: Number of units traded in a day

  This dataset is also available in python using 'import yfinance' to get the dataset.
+In this dataset, I will Predict with 'Adj Close' Columns.

-With this data set, we will use model time series to predict them, in this article we will use that model: ARIMA
+# A. MODEL ARIMA

- # II.
-DATA CLEANING AND VISUALIZE
+ # I. DATA CLEANING AND VISUALIZE

 First we check to see if any columns of data are NAN.
    ```php